apurvab15/legacy-financial-app-agent/REPORT.md

   schema stub: `tenant` is optional and no committed artifact sets it.
 There is no overlay resolver, no second tenant and no synonym table.
 One tenant is exercised.
-- **No RL, no local model training, no fine-tuning.** Discovery is a prompted-tool loop against a hosted model.
-Nothing learns from replay outcomes;
-  improving a capability means re-discovering or hand-editing the artifact.
 - **No queues, workers or services.** A CLI and a Flask mock.
 No API server, no scheduler, no persistence beyond files on disk, no concurrency story.
 - **One capability family.** Savings-balance lookup, plus `open-sub-account`